RedisLabs/redislabs-docs/content/rs/concepts/high-availability/clustering.md

 been set, you cannot disable database clustering or reduce the number of shards.
 You can only increase the number of shards by a multiple of the current number of shards.
 For example, if the current number of shards was 3, you can increase to 6, 9, 12 and so on.
-An exception to this is a RediSearch enabled database.
-Once you configure the number of shards, you can no longer change that value.
-If you need to scale your RediSearch enabled database, you must create a new database at the new required size and replicate the current database to the new one.

 ## Supported hashing policies